hpi-swa-lab/BP2019RH1/doc/research-libraries/d3js.md

 - experiment with examples: what can you add as interaction?

-  - goal when klicked on bar it splits up into three parts according to data
+  - goal when clicked on bar it splits up into three parts according to data
 <style>

 .chart div {